ibrokethecloud/driver-packaging/README.md

 ## deploy
 Contains the definition of the daemonset used to deploy the nvidia-driver container image.
 Users are expected to build the `nvidia-driver` and push to their private repo before using it in harvester.

+Users need to change the variable definition `DRIVER_LOCATION` to point to a valid http endpoint where the NVIDIA driver is available